-Exclusion: REITs (ICB code 8670), current non-constituents in the bottom 20% of 3-month median daily traded value (MDV) (percentile rank calculated based on full universe), stocks with 20-day MDV below JPY 50 million.
+Exclusion: REITs (Effective up until September 2020 review, as identified by ICB code 8670.
+Effective with September 2020 review, as identified by ICB code 351020 and 302030), current non-constituents in the bottom 20% of 3-month median daily traded value (MDV) (percentile rank calculated based on full universe), stocks with 20-day MDV below JPY 50 million.
 Current constituents' weights that are in the bottom 20% of 3-month MDV cannot be increased.